jm-sky/saasbase-api/.docs/_old/tasks.md

 ---

-## [ ] Add multi-language support for user interface.

-- **Subtasks**:
-  - Implement language files for UI translations.
-  - Set up language switching feature in the UI.
-  - Ensure all UI strings are translatable.
-  - Test multi-language support across the application.

----

 ## [ ] Refactor dictionary-like tables (e.g. VAT rates) to use meaningful string primary keys

 - **Goal**: Improve readability and maintainability by using string values (e.g., `'5%'`, `'PL'`, `'kg'`) as primary keys instead of UUIDs for static/dictionary data.